Rogergonzalez21/rogergonzalez21.github.io-src/content/pages/cv_en.rst

 | Development of a work orders app in Python, using Django (`repository DelfornApps <https://github.com/Rogergonzalez21/DelfornApps>`_).
 | From September 2014 to August 2015

+Cleteci
+*******
+| Python Web Developer.
+| Working on a project for a photographer, to easely manage pictures, sell them, handle the print orders and the buy orders.
+| From January 2016.

 Freelance work
 --------------
 Editorial Bautista de Venezuela